Juicern/RGG-Parsing/README.md

 # RGG-Backend(Undone)
 This is the backend code of RGG(Reserved Graph Grammar), written in C++, which mainly includes data structures and parsing algorithms.

-The frontend will be written after completing this project, with C# and running on Windows platform probably.
+The frontend part will be written after completing this project, with C# and running on Windows platform probably.

 ## What is RGG？